-- c.
+- b.
 Only accurate reproductions of the Logos may be utilized on Licensed Products, and except for size, Licensee shall not alter the Logos in any manner, including style, proportions, colors, or elements, nor animate, morph, or otherwise distort the Logo's perspective or appearance.
-The Logo must appear by itself on any Licensed Product and may not be combined with any other graphic or textual elements without prior written consent of DPOR. - d.
-All Licensed Products manufactured, distributed, or sold pursuant to this Agreement must bear an Alaska State Parks "Official Gear" hang tag or sticker. - e.
-Licensee shall not sell or distribute any Licensed Products until DPOR has received and approved samples thereof.
-Once DPOR has approved a Licensed Product, any subsequent alternation, modification, or change in such item must be reviewed and approved in writing by DPOR prior to implementation of such alternation, modification, or change. - 5.
+The Logo must appear by itself on any Licensed Product and may not be combined with any other graphic or textual elements without prior written consent of DoAg. - c.
+All Licensed Products manufactured, distributed, or sold pursuant to this Agreement must bear an Alaska Grown "Official Gear" hang tag or sticker for items not distributed to approved Alaska Grown Members. - d.
+Licensee shall not sell or distribute any Licensed Products until DoAg has received and approved samples thereof.
+Once DoAg has approved a Licensed Product, any subsequent alternation, modification, or change in such item must be reviewed and approved in writing by DoAg prior to implementation of such alternation, modification, or change. - e.
+Sale to Alaska Grown members only with verification of membership by DoAg and at wholesale cost.
+Both design and cost to member price and any changes must be approved by DoAg. - 5.
 Website Use.
-Licensee may use the Logos on its website to advertise or promote the sale of Licensed Products, so long as such use makes an accurate reference to DPOR and/or its products or services.
-Licensee agrees to not ever use the Logos on any website that infringes upon DPOR's intellectual property or other rights; or violates any applicable state or federal law.
-DPOR shall not be responsible for Licensee's website or any products or services advertised thereon. - 6.
+Licensee may use the Logos on its website to advertise or promote the sale of Licensed Products, so long as such use makes an accurate reference to DoAg and/or its products or services.
+Licensee agrees to not ever use the Logos on any website that infringes upon DoAg intellectual property or other rights; or violates any applicable state or federal law.
+DoAg shall not be responsible for Licensee's website or any products or services advertised thereon. - 6.
 Books and Records.
 Licensee shall maintain records of vendors or retail outlets purchasing the Licensed Products, including a list of the particular items or products sold, wholesale price, and, if known, retail sale price.
-These records shall be submitted to DPOR at the end of each quarter, or promptly upon demand if otherwise requested in writing by DPOR. - 7.
+These records shall be submitted to DoAg at the end of each quarter, or promptly upon demand if otherwise requested in writing by DoAg - 7.
 Disclaimer of Warranties; Indemnification.
-DPOR DISCLAIMS ALL WARRANTIES REGARDING ITS LOGOS, INCLUDING WARRANTIES AGAINST INFRINGEMENT OF THIRD PARTY RIGHTS AND ANY WARRANTIES THAT MAY BE IMPLIED BY APPLICABLE LAW.
-ALL USE OF THE LOGOS IS AT LICENSEE'S OWN RISK, AND LICENSEE AGREES TO INDEMNIFY THE STATE OF ALASKA AND DPOR AGAINST ALL CLAIMS AND LIABILITY THAT MAY ARISE FROM LICENSEE'S USE OF THE LOGOS, EXCEPT TO THE EXTENT THAT SUCH CLAIM AND LIABILITY IS BASED ON TRADEMARK INFRINGEMENT WHEN LICENSEE HAS USED THE LOGOS IN COMPLIANCE WITH THIS AGREEMENT.
-THIS INDEMNIFICATION SHALL SURVIVE TERMINATION OF THIS AGREEMENT. - 8.
-Infringement.
-Licensee agrees to immediately notify DPOR of any infringement or potential infringement or unauthorized uses of the Logos of which Licensee may become aware, by written notification, sent by certified mail to the Director, Department of Parks and Outdoor Recreation, 550 West 7th Ave, Suite 1380, Anchorage, AK 99501, with a copy sent by certified mail to the Alaska Department of Law, 1041 W. 4th Avenue, Suite 200, Anchorage, AK 99501-1994, Attn: Natural Resources Section Supervisor.
-The words "Alaska State Parks -- Notice of Infringement" shall be put in the subject line of any such notification.
-DPOR may take such action which in its sole discretion it deems appropriate with respect to such infringements or unauthorized uses.
+DoAg DISCLAIMS ALL WARRANTIES REGARDING ITS LOGOS, INCLUDING WARRANTIES AGAINST INFRINGEMENT OF THIRD PARTY RIGHTS AND ANY WARRANTIES THAT MAY BE IMPLIED BY APPLICABLE LAW.
+ALL USE OF THE LOGOS IS AT

+LICENSEE'S OWN RISK, AND LICENSEE AGREES TO INDEMNIFY THE STATE OF ALASKA AND DOAG AGAINST ALL CLAIMS AND LIABILITY THAT MAY ARISE FROM LICENSEE'S USE OF THE LOGOS, EXCEPT TO THE EXTENT THAT SUCH CLAIM AND LIABILITY IS BASED ON TRADEMARK INFRINGEMENT WHEN LICENSEE HAS USED THE LOGOS IN COMPLIANCE WITHTHIS AGREEMENT.
+THIS INDEMNIFICATION SHALL SURVIVE TERMINATION OF THIS AGREEMENT.

+8. Infringement.
+Licensee agrees to immediately notify DoAg of any infringement or potential infringement or unauthorized uses of the Logos of which Licensee may become aware, by written notification, sent by certified mail to the Director, Department of Parks and Outdoor Recreation, 550 West 7th Ave, Suite 1380, Anchorage, AK 99501, with a copy sent by certified mail to the Alaska Department of Law, 1041 W. 4th Avenue, Suite 200, Anchorage, AK 99501-1994, Attn: Natural Resources Section Supervisor.
+The words "Alaska Grown -- Notice of Infringement" shall be put in the subject line of any such notification.
+DoAg may take such action which in its sole discretion it deems appropriate with respect to such infringements or unauthorized uses.